Accla/graphulo/README.md

 ### GraphBLAS mapping
 * SpGEMM uses TwoTableIterator connected to a RemoteSourceIterator on table AT and a local iterator on table B.
-TwoTableIterator configured with ROW_CARTESIAN_PRODUCT and emitNoMatchEntries=false.
+TwoTableIterator configured with ROW mode and emitNoMatchEntries=false.
 * SpEWiseX uses TwoTableIterator connected to a RemoteSourceIterator on table A and a local iterator on table B.
-TwoTableIterator configured with ROW_COLF_COLQ_MATCH and emitNoMatchEntries=false.
+TwoTableIterator configured with EWISE mode and emitNoMatchEntries=false.
 * SpEWiseSum uses TwoTableIterator connected to a RemoteSourceIterator on table A and a local iterator on table B.
 TwoTableIterator configured with no multiplication and emitNoMatchEntries=true.
 PreSumCacheIterator is important for efficiency.